WackDog/glua-portfolio/README.md

 I got my start with Lua through **Don’t Starve modding**, building custom characters and messing with game mechanics.
 That hobby quickly turned into a deeper interest in game scripting, which now has eventually led me into **Garry's Mod development** — where I’ve began spending time building clean, modular systems using GLua.

-Outside of GMod, I work as a **software engineer**, with over **7 years of experience** across **C, JavaScript, and Java**.
+Outside of GMod, I work as a **software engineer intern**, with over **7 years of experience** across **C, JavaScript, and Java**.
 I bring professional software practices into my game dev work: structure, reusability, and safe, efficient code.

 I’m comfortable working independently or in teams, with experience in: